New Akina Etranger: Music Home Video

 On December 12, 1983, the music home video New Akina Etranger in Europe was released.
 It's Nakamori's first video release to be published.
 The music videoclips were filmed in various places of Europe, such as Paris, Geneva and Rome.
 Aside of the album tracks, it also includes a filmed recording of the single Kinku, which wasn't released in the original album but instead to the first compilation album Best Akina Memorial.

 Stage performances

 Nakamori performed most of the songs from the album at her Rainbow Shower live tour in 1983, such as Sayonara ne, Sukoshi dake Scandal, Stripe, Wakurabairo no Love Song and Toki ni wa Ennui.

 She performed Venus Tanjou at her first dinner show Dinner Show 1996: An evening with Miss Akina Nakamori.

 Chart performance

 The album reached number one on the Oricon Album Weekly Chart for two consecutive weeks, charted 16 weeks and sold over 482,100 copies.
 The album was ranked at number 10 on the Oricon Album Yearly Chart in 1983.
-In December of 1983 it was nominated in 25th Japan Record Awards and won the title The Album of the Year.
+In December 1983 it was nominated in 25th Japan Record Awards and won the title The Album of the Year.